RLi43/mdwiki-seed/Introduction/pages/resume.md

 * [Aqrose Technology]( http://www.aqrose.com/ ), Beijing, China
 * Reviewed and synthesized literature on variances of RRT* algorithms, posted a tutorial session on [video blog](https://www.bilibili.com/video/BV1m54y1r7tX/?spm_id_from=333.788.videocard.1)
 * Implemented a modified [BIT* Algorithm](https://arxiv.org/abs/1405.5848) using OMPL in C++ on the trajectory planner module of a Fanuc robot to avoid collision; tested on OpenRave; achieved an increase of the average clearance by 100% with less planning time

+### Modular software architecture for Protection and Control in Substation Automation

+* Apr 2023 - Sep 2023(expected)
+* ABB Schweiz AG, Baden-Daetwill, Switzerland
+* Devise automatic benchmark scripts and investigate the performance of a real-time system
+* Design and implement solutions for building decentralized modular architectures for real-time algorithms

 ## Skills